Carvales/control-systems-visu-tools/README.md

 - Visualization and control of an Inverted Pendulum
   * Inverted_pendulum.mlapp
+@ Inspired by Steve Brunton courses on Inverted Pendulum Cart

 Note : Available tools are functional but can still evolve (add features, bug corrections, etc.)